ibm-cloud-docs/vpc/nlb-vnf-create.md

 1. An order summary shows pricing estimates.
 Review the Cloud Services terms.
 Then, click **Create** to complete your order.

-## Creating a route mode network load balancer using the CLI
+## Creating a network load balancer with routing mode using the CLI
 {: #nlb-vnf-cli}
 {: cli}